 CHRONICLE ESSAY COMPETITION being published in the CSC English Magazine is an initiative to give our readers a chance to test their essay writing skills and win a prize money of Rs.
 1000/-.

 Many people across the country have been participating in the competition.
 The best essay will be published in the magazine.
 Those essays that have a potential will beplaced on the website to read.

-The essay topic for the next issue, September 2018, is: ‘Higher Education Needs Less Regulation, More Autonomy’
+The essay topic for the next issue, September 2018, is: ‘Elections in India is a melting pot of various dynamics’

-Last Date for Submission of the Essay: 10 August 2018
+Last Date for Submission of the Essay: 10th of September, 2018

 Instructions to Chronicle Essay Competition:

 1. The essay should not be more than 2000 words.